chainer/chainer/docs/source/tutorial/trainer.rst

 4. Prepare the Updater
 ''''''''''''''''''''''

-:class:`~chainer.tarining.Trainer` is a class that holds all of the necessary components needed for training.
+:class:`~chainer.training.Trainer` is a class that holds all of the necessary components needed for training.
 The main components are shown below.

 .. image:: ../../image/trainer/trainer.png